-ART101 FOUNDATIONS OF ART
+ARTI01 FOUNDATIONS OF ART I

-GR: 9,10,11,12, One-half year, Credit: .5
+GR: 9, 10, 11, 12, One-half year, Credit: .5

-PREREQUISITE: None.
-This is a prerequisite for all other art courses
+This is a prerequisite for all other art courses This is the introductory visual arts course for QHS.

-This is the introductory visual arts course for QHS.
 The content covers a variety of concepts, approaches and media in creative problem solving.
 This elective focuses on the Elements of Art.
 Foundations of Art will provide an opportunity for students to develop compositional skills and understanding in the elements & principles of design, drawing, painting, ceramics and sculpture.
 A wide range of artists, artworks, styles and cultures will be studied for inspiration.
 Foundations of Art is a studio class and students will be expected to follow all safety rules.
+Prerequisites may apply.
+Please check the course description for information.
+Course availability subject to staffing and student enrollment.